-Cass Wilson, Becoming U’s Community Impact Strategy Co-ordinator, profiles a remarkable local youth leader for Coffs Coast Focus magazine each month.
+While she was Becoming U’s Community Impact Strategy Co-ordinator, Cass Wilson profiled a remarkable local youth leader for Coffs Coast Focus magazine each month.

 These inspiring young people come from many different backgrounds and have many different goals, but they are all change-makers and have wonderful advice for other young people.

 We thank them for all that they do and can’t wait to see what’s next for them and experience their positive impact on our community and the world.

 Scroll down for the complete collection of articles.

 Dancer and performer Cordell Lockwood is a Gumbaynggirr man who’s passionate about his culture.
 He wants to educate people, including Indigenous youth, so they can have a better understanding of the power, beauty and strength his culture holds.
 Cordell considers his Elders mentors and wants to empower young people who he says should, “believe in what you’re doing, trust the process and back yourself”.

 Proud young Indigenous woman, Jenna Haley, adores being a big sister and is in Year 11 at Bishop Druitt College.
 Highly motivated, Jenna is a 2022-23 service captain “already bringing school and community events to life” like helping lead RUOK?
 Day and Wear It Purple Day activities, is part of All One Under The Sun, and co-hosts her own radio show, The Milky Teas, with OneMob Radio.
 Jenna is drawn to positive energy from family, friends, dance and her culture and loves helping others and being a role model.